California mass shooting: 6 dead, 12 injured in Sacramento

-SACRAMENTO, Calif (AP) — Six people were killed and 12 injured in a mass shooting early Sunday as bars and nightclubs were closing in downtown Sacramento and police in California’s state capital were searching for at least one suspect.
+SACRAMENTO, Calif (AP) — Six people were killed and 12 injured before dawn Sunday in Sacramento when multiple shooters fired amid crowds as bars and nightclubs emptied for the night in the second mass shooting in five weeks in California’s capital city, the police chief said.

+Three of those killed were women and three were men, Police Chief Kathy Lester told reporters.

+The suspects were still at large Sunday afternoon and authorities said they had recovered at least one firearm and were reviewing video footage posted to social media that showed what appeared to be an altercation before the gunfire erupted.
+Police in a statement said it’s not yet clear if the fight was related to the shooting.

+The district is anchored by the Golden One Center that attracts big-name concerts and is home to the NBA’s Sacramento Kings.
+City officials have invested heavily in the area to promote development in the area.

+“This morning our city has a broken heart,” Sacramento Mayor Darrell Steinberg said.
+“We don’t know all the facts but we know there were mass casualties in a very short amount of time.”

-Sacramento Police Chief Kathy Lester told reporters that police were patrolling the area two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene.
+Officers were patrolling the area near the shooting site two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene, Lester told reporters.
 They found a large crowd gathered and six people dead in the street.

-Twelve people who police said were shot and wounded were taken to a hospital or hospitals.
-The Sacramento Fire Department said four of the seven people transported by its emergency workers were suffering from critical injuries.
-Authorities said some gunshot victims drove themselves to hospitals or were driven.
+Twelve other people were also shot and wounded in the melee and at least four of them suffered critical injuries, officials said.

 “We’re asking for the public’s help in helping us to identify the suspects in this,” Lester said.
 Asked if authorities were searching for one or more than one suspects, Lester told reporters that she did not know.